-So far, more than 25,000 people have uploaded images, but as of press time only five or six are what Hélène Bernier, the museum’s Director of Programming, considers “perfect matches”—meaning photos that resemble a statue with at least 95 percent accuracy and result in a double take.
-For example, she points to one sculpture in particular, that of a young Roman man who looks eerily similar to Facebook founder Mark Zuckerberg.
+When this story first published last year, more than 25,000 people had uploaded images, but only five or six were what Hélène Bernier, the museum’s Director of Programming, considered “perfect matches”—meaning photos that resembled a statue with at least 95 percent accuracy and resulted in a double take.
+One example she pointed to in particular was that of a young Roman man who looks eerily similar to Facebook founder Mark Zuckerberg.

-While the technology does most of the matchmaking, the curators are also keeping an eye on the submissions.
-“If a photo has the potential of being a perfect match, we’ll contact the person and ask for a new photo, or talk to them over Skype.
-It would be unfair to discount [someone who may be a close match] just based on the software alone.”
+While the technology did most of the matchmaking, the curators kept a watchful eye on the submissions.
+“If a photo had the potential of being a perfect match, we contacted the person and asked for a new photo, or talked to them over Skype.
+It would have been unfair to discount [someone who may be a close match] just based on the software alone,” she says.

 For a project of such massive scale, the museum is working in collaboration with Musée d’art et d’histoire de Genève and the Fondation Gandur pour l’Art, two museums based in Switzerland that share the 60 holdings among their collections.
 Montréal-based photographer François Brunelle—who is known for his photographs of people who live in different parts of the world and look remarkably alike but have zero relation—is also a key player in the project, and is helping with the selection process.